thavlik/transcriber/README.md

 ## Cost Warning
 Running this tool can be financially expensive.
 If you leave it running for an hour, don't be surprised if your AWS bill is in the hundreds of dollars.
 For this reason, I'm apprehensive to believe such a tool has any commercial viability at all.

+## Related projects
+- [Neurosurgery Video Dataset](https://github.com/thavlik/neurosurgery-video-dataset): brain & spine surgery videos curated with the intent of enhancing neurosurgical e-Shadowing.
+- [thavlik portfolio](https://github.com/thavlik/machine-learning-portfolio): my portfolio of medical software projects, of which this repository is a part

 ## License
 All code in this repository is released under [MIT](LICENSE-MIT) / [Apache 2.0](LICENSE-Apache) dual license, which is extremely permissive.
 Please open an issue if somehow these terms are insufficient.